Who doesn’t love the idea of unpacking ONCE and visiting multiple destinations?

 Seattle is home to one of the most popular ports for cruising to Alaska.
 These seasonal cruises run May-September, with July-August being high season.
 Who doesn’t dream of escaping the heat and heading to Alaska?!

 Also sailing to Alaska, as well as Hawaii and other locations: San Francisco!
 Spend a day or two enjoying the City by the Bay before or after your cruise.

-In Texas, Galveston and Houston are home ports to Caribbean cruises.
-Houston has a major airport, as well as a smaller option that services Southwest Airlines.
+In Texas, Galveston is a home port to Caribbean cruises.
+Houston has a major airport, as well as a smaller option (Hobby) that services Southwest Airlines.

 For my East Coast friends, Florida’s major ports, Miami and Port Canaveral, are home to some fabulous cruises – Disney Cruiseline, as well as Royal Caribbean’s Harmony of the Seas (the largest cruiseline – to date).

 Although there is plenty to do on the ship, port days are for exploring and shopping!
 Excursions may be booked through the cruiseline, or through these reputable companies: ShoreTrips ; Shore Excursions Group ; TourSales.

 Whatever your preference is, let’s explore cruise options for your next getaway!